A major storm slamming the Northeast is knocking out power and snarling travel

 New Jersey Gov. Phil Murphy said certain areas of the state had "several inches of flooding" and warned commuters not to drive through standing water or touch downed wires.

-The NWS was also reporting high winds in Boston and eastern Massachusetts, with recorded gusts up to 59 miles per hour.
+The NWS was also reporting rain and high winds in Boston and eastern Massachusetts, with recorded gusts up to 59 miles per hour.

+According to WBUR, the ground in Massachusetts is still wet from another storm one week ago, which means trees may fall more easily and damage power lines.

 Earlier, federal weather officials were warning that heavy rains could cause localized flash flooding, particularly in urban areas and roads.